 Personal Injury FAQs

-What should I expect from meeting with my personal injury lawyer for the first time?
+What should I expect when meeting with my lawyer for the first time?

-How long on average does it take to reach a settlement in a personal injury case?
+On average, how long does it take to reach a settlement?

-Do I have to pay upfront to hire a lawyer?
+Do I have to pay upfront to hire a personal injury lawyer in Minneapolis?

-What are ways I can improve my chances of getting the best settlement?
+How can I improve my chances of getting the best settlement?

 - Be honest, accurate, and thorough in documenting your injury

-- Take photos of the location of the incident
+- Take photos of your injury and the location of the incident

 - Save any defective items or devices that may have caused the injury.
 Do not return any defective device to the manufacturer.